operator-framework/rukpak/README.md

 graph TD
     C[Provisioner]
     C -->|Unpacks| D[Bundle]
-    C -->|Reconciles| E[BundleInstance]
+    C -->|Reconciles| E[BundleDeployment]
     D ---|References| F((Content))
     E -->|Creates/Manages| G([Cluster Resources])
 ```

-A provisioner places a watch on both Bundles and BundleInstances that refer to it explicitly.
+A provisioner places a watch on both Bundles and BundleDeployments that refer to it explicitly.
 For a given bundle, the
 provisioner unpacks the contents of the Bundle onto the cluster.
-Then, given a BundleInstance referring to that Bundle,
+Then, given a BundleDeployment referring to that Bundle,
 the provisioner then installs the bundle contents and is responsible for managing the lifecycle of those resources.

 ### Bundle